• LAUNCH YOUR DREAM

 That’s me in a nutshell.
 Talk first, second-guess it later.

 But then a funny thing happened.
 Everyone around the table visibly relaxed.
-They smiled and leaned forward and shared with me how their business, too, has its financial struggles.
-We all sat there without our protective money armor on and got down to talking about what we could do together that would help us all.
+They smiled, leaned forward, and shared with me how their business has its financial struggles.
+We all sat there without protective money armor and talked about what we could do together that would help us all.
 Instead of acting like Tom Cruise, Steve Guttenberg, or Chicken Little, we acted like ourselves.
 What a concept!
 We were just a group of human beings with some common interests and good ideas.

 Jayne Speich